mahdi-robatjazi78/mvc.node_application/README.md

 ## how run ?

-  - first npm install
+  - first npm install to install dependencies
-  - second npm test
-    - don't use npm start this command for use online database in mongo atlas and change port
+  - second npm start to run this project

 ## my todos